 SureFlap DualScan Cat Door Review

 SureFlap DualScan features a 4-way manual lock, allowing any combination of in/out.
-The door has a strong magnet on the center which prevents it from flapping in the wind.
+The door has a strong magnet on the center which prevents it from flapping during strong wind.

-- DualScan technology with double antenna it features selective entry and exit, allowing to keep indoor-only cats inside.
+- DualScan technology with double antenna it scans the entry and exit.

-- Safety mode allows indoor-only cats to enter the door if they escape through a window.
+- Safety mode allows indoor-only cats to enter the door if they escape through a window or door.

 - It keeps unwanted pets or other animals from entering your home, including raccoons.